JNRowe/vim-configs/vimrc.d/settings.rst

 .. note::

-    :command:`ag` is just *so* much faster that any incompatiblity is worth the grief.
+    :command:`ag` is just *so* much faster that any incompatibility is worth the grief.

 Allow unsaved modified buffers in the background::